phylum-dev/documentation/docs/artifact_repositories/rubygems.md

 bundle config set --global mirror.https://rubygems.org.fallback_timeout 9999
 ```

-After setting up the mirror, you also need to provide phylum's group and API key
+After setting up the mirror, you also need to provide Phylum's group and API key
 for authorization:

 ```sh